January 15, 2025

 • Brain scan cost varies depending on the scan type, contrast, sedatives, and more.

-• A full body MRI scan may be better at screening for abnormalities, like tumors, than a CT scan.
-Both can be used for brain scans.
+• A full-body MRI scan may better screen for abnormalities, like tumors, than a CT scan.
+Both can be used for brain scan

 Wondering if you have an abnormality related to your brain is worrisome enough.
 Even more stressful is figuring out how to pay for the brain scan to check for those abnormalities.

-If you have symptoms like headaches, seizures, muscle weakness, etc., it is not uncommon for your healthcare practitioner to order a brain scan to figure out their causes.
+If you have symptoms like headaches, seizures, muscle weakness, etc., it is not uncommon for your healthcare practitioner to order a brain scan to figure out their causes1.

 It’s also natural to worry about brain scan costs, considering all the different prices you might see online.
 Let’s look at average brain scan costs and why this can vary.